Chemistry, Ph.D.

 At Least 12 Credit Hours of the Following Must be Completed

-Note: The student must complete an oral and written comprehensive exam.
+Note: Students must include additional hours on a program of study to total a minimum of 60 post baccalaureate hours, with the guidance of an academic advisor.
+Students must also complete an oral and written comprehensive exam.
 The Oral Comprehensive Exam consists of a description of the dissertation research progress to date and future plans.
 The Written Comprehensive Exam consists of an original research idea.

 Detailed departmental degree requirements are outlined in the Department of Chemistry and Biochemistry’s Graduate Student Handbook, which is available on the website.
 An electronic copy can be requested from the graduate director.